susyjam/3.5-Months-of-Bertelsmann-Scholarship-Data-Track/README.md

 ![Advance Day 43][D43.1]
 #### My quote of the day: Many times the plans are made day by day without forgetting the reality
 ![ Many times the plans are made day by day without forgetting the reality ][D43.2]

+## Day 44 - D37 #60daysofudacity : Friday, January 15, 2021

+ 1. Today I Finished with Lesson 5: Project(Optional): Predicting Catalog Demand (5.)7🤓💜  yeiii!
+ 2. My quote of the day: You only fail when you stop trying... don't stop trying
+ 3. Today I continued with the Data Analyst in Python in Dataquest course
+ 4. Today I continued with the Machine Learning Engineer with Microsoft Azure course

+My progress log link on github

+Today I want to motivate @Frida @Avinash Kumar @Harkirat Singh @LauraT @Smpsnseun.Udacity @Vipul Aggarwal @Oluwatosin @Olga Gnatenko @hilsia @Gustavo @Richard @Aarthi Alagammai @Viena Baca @Sumnima Thapa @maibelca @Guillermo Fontánez @Ghulam Mustafa @PuzzleDots @Syed Haider Ali Shah @Ashish Kumar Panigrahy to continue with great enthusiasm in this learning challenge 💜

+#### My progress Day 44- D37 #60daysofudacity
+![Advance Day 44][D44.1]
+#### My quote of the day: You only fail when you stop trying... don't stop trying
+![ You only fail when you stop trying... don't stop trying ][D44.2]
+#### I happy to finish the fifth lesson ♡
+![yeii ][D44.3]